Call us now:

 The O non-immigrant visa: One-year renewable stay

 In Thailand for retirement as US citizens, the non-immigrant O visa allows for a legal stay of one year, renewable, and is intended for people aged 50 or over.
 US retirees must meet one of the following conditions: deposit at least 800,000 THB in a Thai bank account, receive a monthly pension of at least 65,000 THB, or combine a pension and bank deposit to reach 800,000 THB.
-This visa requires a clean criminal record and strict compliance with the prohibition on engaging in professional activity.
+This visa requires a clean criminal record and strict adherence to the prohibition on engaging in professional activity.

 The O-A non-immigrant visa: An annual visa with compulsory medical insurance

 In Thailand for retirement as US citizens, the O-A visa grants a one-year stay with multiple entries and is intended for people over the age of 50.
-It imposes similar financial conditions to the O visa, but requires health insurance covering at least THB 400,000 for hospital care and THB 40,000 for outpatient care.
-This visa also requires a certificate of good conduct issued by the US and Thai police.
+It imposes similar financial conditions to the O visa but requires health insurance covering at least THB 400,000 for hospital care and THB 40,000 for outpatient care.
+This visa also requires a certificate of good conduct issued by both US and Thai police.

 The O-X non-immigrant visa: A 10-year visa for wealthy retirees